RagnarB83/ash-documentation/docs/MLatom-interface.rst

 *Loading and running pretrained model from file*

 We next show how to use a ML-model (*ml_model* keyword).
 If the training has already been performed and available as a file, can we load it.
 First we have to choose what type of ML-model potential we want to use.
-The options are: 'ani', 'dpmd', 'gap', 'physnet', 'sgdml', 'mace'.
+The options are: 'ani', 'dpmd', 'gap', 'kreg', 'physnet', 'sgdml', 'mace'.
 Next we must choose the file containing the model.
 This file often has a .pt suffix (for pytorch models) or a .pkl suffix (for scikit-learn models) or various other extensions.

 .. code-block:: python